JeffreyMolendijk/PubMap/README.md

 PubMap can be slow depending on the number of results found on PubMed, we recommend using a single year to test your query first.
 Quotation marks are placed around the PubMed Search input panel.
 "Protein biomarker" would search only for articles containing this combination of words.
 Searching for Protein biomarker (without quotes) would give you all results containing either protein or biomarker.

+## Attribution
+The paper symbol of the PubMap logo was created by Cantasia from Noun Project. (https://thenounproject.com/icon/2304321/) The map symbol of the PubMap logo was created by Allesandro Suraci from Noun Project. (https://thenounproject.com/icon/3995/) Both symbols are under a CC BY 3.0 license